Tinkerforge/doc/source/Product_Overview.rst

 * :ref:`Bricklets <product_overview_bricklets>`:
   Non-stackable sensor/actor boards that extend the features of a Brick.
 * :ref:`Power Supplies <product_overview_powersupplies>`:
-  Boards to power a Stack of Bricks, plugged below the Stack.
+  Boards to power a stack of Bricks, plugged below the stack.

 See the :ref:`tutorial <tutorial>` for an explanation of how everything works